bajpainaman/how-to-cheat---drexel-cs/README.md

-# How to cheat in computer science 101
+# How to cheat in Drexel CS 101

 Recently I cheated in one of my core classes.
 Unfortunately I was caught, but thanks to my professor(CS260), I learned how the system detects cheaters.